manuelacollis/gitkraken_workshop_class/README.md

+# GitKraken Workshop

+I will add some more info.

 ## Overview
 Our code will demonstrate the different code snippets that have been used for programming classes.
 We will have this written in both R and Python.